thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 (b) Austin's views, however right for his time, are not true of present-day international law.
-In the last half-century, a great mass of "international legislation " has come into existence as a result of "law-making treaties" and Conventions, and the proportion of customary rules of international law has correspondingly diminished.[^19/1] Even if it be true that there is no determinate sovereign legislative authority in the international field, the procedure for formulating these rules of international legislation" by means of international con- ferences or through existing international organs is practically as settled, if not as efficient, as any State legislative procedure.
+In the last half-century, a great mass of "international legislation" has come into existence as a result of "law-making treaties" and Conventions, and the proportion of customary rules of international law has correspondingly diminished.[^19/1] Even if it be true that there is no determinate sovereign legislative authority in the international field, the procedure for formulating these rules of international legislation" by means of international conferences or through existing international organs is practically as settled, if not as efficient, as any State legislative procedure.

 (c) Questions of international law are always treated as